7 Ways to Make Your Employee Benefit Presentations Fun

 Strategies to Improve Benefits Communications and Live Presentations

-Even though Employee Benefits is a great industry to work in, the topics can seem very dry when people are forced to sit through onboarding or open enrollment presentations.
+Even though Employee Benefits is a great business area to work in, the related topics can seem very dry to people who are forced to sit through onboarding or open enrollment presentations.
 Why?
-The majority of benefits presentations deal with statistics, facts and other figures, which can be complex and hard to get across to the average employee.
-Nothing against the presenter, but when material like this is being presented, the whole meeting can quickly become boring and people simply "check out".
+The majority of benefits presentations deal with statistics, facts, and other figures, which can be too complex for the average employee.
+This is no fault of the presenter, but when material like this is presented, the whole meeting can quickly become boring, causing people to check out.

-Live presentations are a critical aspect of regular benefits communication so you might as well learn how to rock them out the right way!
-By doing so, you will ensure that employees have a better grasp on the overall benefit package your company is offering, and takes advantage of as many group benefit options as possible.
+Live presentations are a critical aspect of regular benefits communication; so you might as well learn how to rock them the right way!
+By doing so, you will ensure that employees have a better understanding of the overall benefits package your company is offering and take advantage of as many group benefit options as possible.
 You want your audience excited about participating in the benefits program.

 Ready to transform your employee benefit presentations from dull to brilliant?
 Here are some tips for making benefit informational events much more enjoyable.

 You should always have some great visuals ready for your employee benefits presentation.
 Use PowerPoint or another professional presentation software to create these visuals, which should include high-definition videos and images.
 Try to limit the use of graphs, pie charts, and flowcharts.
 These will only bore and maybe even confuse your employees if too much is thrown at them at once.
 Include plenty of fun stock imagery, and limit the words that appear on the slides.
 Remember, you want your audience to listen to your voice and not become overly concerned about what's on the slide.